woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode10.md

 **Susan**: Where was that?

-**Harry**: We had a summer house on Fire lsland.
+**Harry**: We had a summer house on Fire Island.
 Do you remember, Michelle?

 **Michelle**: Sure.
 You and Mommy used to take me on the ferryboat.